 When I started blogging, I went from having a pretty good idea of what we spent in a “normal” year (which were few and far between) to knowing exactly how much we were spending and on what.
 You can create your own categories if an expenditure doesn’t fit the pre-defined categories — note “Cabin” in the image below.

-After three years of remarkably stable spending patterns, I stopped tracking, but it would be easy to return to the detailed reports that Personal Capital automatically compiles.
+After three years of remarkably stable spending patterns, I stopped tracking, but it would be easy to return to the detailed reports that Empower automatically compiles.
 Here’s one quarter from back when I was gainfully employed in 2018.

 #2 Analyze Your Investment Fees